sfall-team/sfall/artifacts/example_mods/ItemHighlight_Lite/readme.txt

 Note that due to the lack of newer game hooks in sfall 3.8.x, there are some minor visual glitches with the lite version:
 - items will be kept highlighted when entering combat while holding the highlight key.
-- when you pick up items while holding the highlight key, they will be kept highlighted if you drop them on the ground.
+- when you pick up items while holding the highlight key, they will be kept highlighted if you drop them on the ground (fixed for 3.8.18+).
 Both glitches can bo solved by pressing and releasing the highlight key again.